MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-kiosk-mode-transition-plan.md

    :::image type="content" source="media/microsoft-edge-configure-kiosk-mode/ms-kiosk-mode-4-pick-app.png" alt-text="Kiosk mode - choose an app":::

-7. Pick one of the following options for how Microsoft Edge displays when running in kiosk mode:
+7. Select one of the following options for how Microsoft Edge displays when running in kiosk mode:

    - Digital/Interactive signage - Displays a specific site in full-screen mode, running Microsoft Edge.
    - Public browser - Runs a limited multi-tab version of Microsoft Edge.